Nmerryman/cve_rev/README.md

 The program is in the `.nim` file which is compiled with the [nim programming langage](nim-lang.org).
 I simply used the latest devel version.

+Some additional packages/dependencies may be needed, they can simply be added via `nimble install cligen print flatty`

 The command to compile is `nim c -d:release file_name.nim` and will produce `file_name.exe`.
 To build `manual_reverse`:
 - compile `build_cache.nim`